Dulab2020/AutoVEM2/README.md

 ### 2. Dependencies

-Bowtie2 (v2.4.2), SAMtools (v1.10), BCFtools (v1.10.2) and VCFtools (v0.1.16) are required.
+Bowtie2 (v2.4.2), SAMtools (v1.10), BCFtools (v1.10.2) , VCFtools (v0.1.16), picard (v2.26.11), and GATK4 (v4.2.5.0) are required.
 Please make sure you have installed these tools and add them to the environment variables globally before using AutoVEM2.
 You can visit the following websites to install them:

 Bowtie2: http://bowtie-bio.sourceforge.net/bowtie2/index.shtml